Chase Purdy: Racing career

 Purdy's No. 77 truck at Las Vegas Motor Speedway in 2024.

-He returned to the series in 2020, joining GMS Racing for a seven-race schedule in the No. 24 at Pocono Raceway, Kentucky Speedway, both Kansas Speedway events, Las Vegas Motor Speedway, Talladega Superspeedway, and Texas Motor Speedway.
+Purdy returned to the series in 2020, joining GMS Racing for a seven-race schedule in the No. 24 at Pocono Raceway, Kentucky Speedway, both Kansas Speedway events, Las Vegas Motor Speedway, Talladega Superspeedway, and Texas Motor Speedway.

 In 2021, Purdy became a full-time driver for GMS in the Truck Series, replacing Brett Moffitt in the team's No. 23 truck.

 On October 1, 2021, GMS announced that Grant Enfinger would drive the No. 23 truck full-time in 2022.
 Purdy moved to Hattori Racing Enterprises and the No. 61 truck.

 Purdy moved to Kyle Busch Motorsports in 2023 driving their No. 4 Chevrolet.
 On September 8, 2023, Purdy scored his first career Truck Series pole in the Kansas playoff race.

 In 2024, Purdy moved to Spire Motorsports in the No. 77 Chevrolet after KBM closed and had its assets purchased by Spire after the previous season ended.

 Before the 2024 season-finale at Phoenix, Purdy indicated that he did not have a deal to race in 2025 for Spire or any other teams.
-In December 2024, a NASCAR Reddit user made a post pointing out that Purdy had added "(former)" next to "NASCAR driver" in his Instagram profile bio, indicating that he could be stepping away from racing.